 STAC-A2 on IBM Power System S824 with IBM Power8 processors

-2-socket Power8-based stack sets multiple records
+2-socket Power8-based stack sets multiple performance records

 Leading-edge performance for this amount of CPU cores and server memory on an Intel architecture